 A good practice to consider is whenever withdrawing from a cryptocurrency exchange, send your BTC to Wasabi, CoinJoin them, and then withdraw them in chunks to cold-storage.
 Otherwise, your exchange will know how much BTC you have and where you have it.

-Much more has been written on this subject that is beyond the purview of this guide.
-You should visit the Wasabi Wallet FAQ.
+Much more has been written on this subject that is beyond the purview of this guide, and this should be taken as a beginners guide.

 Now, How to Do a Coinjoin

 Install Wasabi Wallet on your desktop, open the application, and click the tab that says “Generate Wallet” on the top left.